KJP952/KJP952/README.md

 ## Hello 👋, I'm Katie Park

 I'm a 3rd year student at Emory University majoring in Computer Science and minoring in Quantivative Sciences(QSS).
-In my free time I like to play golf, bake, and hangout with my dog 🐶.

 - 🌱 I’m currently learning **JavaScript** and **React**
 - 📫 How to reach me: parkkatie2003@gmail.com